Prince Harry and Meghan Markle in first joint royal visit

 The couple visited a charity fair organized by the HIV/AIDS charity the Terrence Higgins Trust, marking World AIDS Day.

+The pair laughed for several moments before Hardman handed Harry a gift bag containing fridge magnets and others goodies, according to Britain's Press Association.

+Hardman described the meeting to PA as "very emotional" shortly afterwards.
+"I cried -- she's wonderful, and it's fantastic.
+They're so genuine."

-They were then due to head to a local school to meet with staff and mentors involved in the Full Effect program, which works to prevent young people from the community turning towards violence.
+The newly-engaged couple were then due to head to a local school to meet with staff and mentors involved in the Full Effect program, which works to prevent young people from the community turning towards violence.
 Harry established Full Effect through The Royal Foundation in 2014.